AdobeDocs/experience-manager-core-components.en/help/developing/archetype/front-end.md

 >[!NOTE]
 >
 >[Storybook](https://storybook.js.org) is not included in the AEM Project Archetype.
 If you choose to use it, you must install it separately.

-### Determining the Markup {#determining-markup}

-Whichever front-end development workflow you decide to implement for your project, the back-end developers and front-end developers must first agree on the markup.
-Typically AEM defines the markup, which is provided by the core components.
-[However this can be customized if necessary.](/help/developing/customizing.md#customizing-the-markup)

 ## Clientlibs Overview {#clientlibs}